About the Junior Jets Program

 Location: Glacier Nordic Center or alternative locations if a lack of snow

-Gear rental: Available for the season at a cost of $75 rental, $150 deposit for a complete set, or $50 rental and $100 deposit for classic or skate gear.
-(If using some of your gear and some of ours please plan for compatibility – most of our gear is NNN).
+Gear rental: Available for the season at a cost of $75 rental for a complete set, or $50 rental for classic or skate gear.
+(If using some of your gear and some of ours please plan for compatibility – our gear is NNN).

-Scholarships: Thanks to the generosity of Whitefish Credit Union, need-based scholarships are available for registration and gear rental.
+Scholarships: Need-based scholarships are available for registration and gear rental.
 Please email email@example.com for more information.

 Junior Jets Gear List

-Skate skis, skate poles and combi boots (the Club has rental gear if needed)
+- Skate skis, skate poles and combi boots

-Classic skis, poles and combi boots – skis can be combi, waxless or dedicated. (the Club has rental gear if needed) SEE NOTES BELOW.
+- Classic skis, poles and combi boots – skis can be combi, waxless or dedicated.
+SEE NOTES BELOW.

-OR combi skis used for both skate and classic (but will need to remove kick wax after classic skiing)
+OR combi skis used for both skate and classic (will need to remove kick wax after classic skiing)

 Waxless skis have a fish scale, cross-hatched or ridged pattern in the kick zone to provide grip eliminating the need for kick-wax.
 A liquid, glide was may be used on the scales to prevent snow and ice build-up.
 Depending on the bases the tips and tails may still benefit from hot wax or the liquid glide was.

-Combi skis (no pattern on the bottom) are fine but will need to have kick wax applied (this grips the snow) fo classic days and removed and re-glide waxed for skate sking.
-Families are responsible for removing the kick wax and glide waxing.
+Combis skis do not have a pattern on the bottom of the skis and are fine to use.
+You’ll need to apply kick wax (this grips the snow) for classic days, then remove the kick wax and apply re-glide wax for skate days.
+Families are responsible for applying and removing the kick wax and applying the glide wax.

-Poles – two pairs of poles are important to lean proper technique.
-Classic poles should be almost to the top of the shoulder and skating poles to the upper lip.
+Having two pairs of poles—one for classic skiing, the other for skate skiing—is important for learning proper technique.
+The top of classic poles should come to almost the top of the shoulder and skating poles to the upper lip.

-One pair of “combi” boots will work for both skate and classic.
-These are boots that generally have a cuff to support the ankle but aren’t as stiff as pure skate boots.
+These boots can be used for both skate and classic skiing.
+They generally have a cuff to support the ankle for skate skiing, but aren’t as stiff as pure skate boots.